 Animation, Gaming and VFX (AGV): FDI of 100 percent allowed in the sector through automatic route, provided it is in compliance with RBI guidelines.

 During April 2000 to March 2020, FDI inflows in information and broadcasting (including print media) sector reached US$ 9.20 billion and constituted 1.96 percent of the total FDI inflows into the country.

-Small and medium enterprises (SMEs) have typically advertised in the yellow pages, or used local print, OOH and radio in limited numbers.
-With digitalization, there is a wide scope of SMEs entering digital media for marketing and promotional activities primarily through Google and Facebook.
+Advertising, the lifeline of India’s M&E industry, remains amongst the lowest in terms of spending as a percentage of GDP.
+Small and medium enterprises have typically advertised in the yellow pages, or used local print, out of home and radio in limited numbers.
+With digitalization, there is a wide scope of SMEs entering digital media for marketing and promotional activities, primarily through Google and Facebook.

 As per FICCI-EY Report titled “A billion screens of opportunity- India’s Media & Entertainment sector”, online population is expected to rise over 60 percent by 2022.
 With the global launches in 5G services, mobile broadband users are expected to cross 70 percent during the same period.
 As per the same report, the OTT platforms are sure to benefit due to increased parity between television and OTT content choice and costs.
 Since large broadcasters have removed their content from Free Dish, OTT’s attractiveness may be impacted.